ChubieMirembe/RTG/Week_6/lab_book.md

 ![](Week_6/Images/ex5_2.png)]

 **Reflection:**
-Through this task, I deepened my understanding of how Vulkan�s per-fragment lighting pipeline integrates texture sampling, uniform buffers, and push constants.
+Through this task, I deepened my understanding of how Vulkan’s per-fragment lighting pipeline integrates texture sampling, uniform buffers, and push constants.
 I learned how texture mapping replaces per-vertex colours in the fragment stage and how descriptor sets allow textures to be bound and sampled efficiently.
 Implementing the moving light sphere reinforced how push constants can drive unlit objects without additional pipelines.
 I also noticed the risk of inconsistencies when computing the light position